mrbbot/vuex-ignite/README.md

 Every time the authentication state changes this reference will be redetermined and bound to `tasks`.

 Notice that we also define a `user` property and bind the Firebase Auth instance to it.
 This doesn't have to be called `user`, but it does have to be included for these functional bindings to work.
-This has the side effect of granting access to the currently authenticated user in the store or anywhere else in your application.
+This has the side effect of granting access to the currently authenticated user in the store or anywhere else in your application by accessing the `user` object in the store's state.

 ### Updating Data
 Every time a reference is bound to the store's state, a corresponding `$firebaseRef` variable is set in the store